 The childhood home to Anne Boleyn, Hever Castle is one of the most spectacular places to visit in Kent.
 The 13th century castle is surrounded by beautiful award winning gardens, which stretch across 125 acres of land.
 Whether you are interested in visiting the castle or not, the gardens are an attraction in their own right.
 There is a Water Maze on Sixteen Acre Island, as well as the Yew Maze that both children and adults can enjoy.
 Inside the castle, the rooms are beautifully decorated with ornate Tudor furniture, tapestries, antiques and paintings.
 The Book of Hours Room features two prayer books, which belonged to Anne Boleyn and bear her inscriptions and signature.

 Kent has more than 4,000 miles of public footpaths that stretch across woodland, parks and Areas of Outstanding Natural Beauty.
 The White Cliffs of Dover are probably the most synonymous with Kent, which are part of the North Downs formation.
-The cliff faces is 350ft above sea level and have become an official icon of Britain.
+The cliff face is 350ft above sea level and have become an official icon of Britain.
 For those looking to explore the cliffs, there are various walking trails, which offer scenic routes.

 Further inland, visitors can discover Blean Woods, a picturesque and peaceful nature reserve.
 The Woods, which are near to Canterbury, expand across 11 square miles of ancient woodland.
 There are five trails to explore, the longest of which takes you on an eight-mile wander through majestic oak trees.